 This chapter explains your covered services as a member of the Alliance.
-Your covered services are free as long as they are medically necessary and provided by a network provider.
-You must ask us for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services, emergency care, and urgent care.
-Your health plan may cover medically necessary services from an out-of-network provider.
-But you must ask the Alliance for pre-approval (prior authorization) for this.
+Your covered services are free as long as they are medically necessary and provided by an innetwork provider.
+You must ask us for pre-approval (prior authorization) if the care is out-of-network except for certain sensitive services and emergency care.
+Your health plan might cover medically necessary services from an out-of-network provider, but you must ask the Alliance for pre-approval (prior authorization) for this.

 Medically necessary services are reasonable and necessary to protect your life, keep you from becoming seriously ill or disabled, or reduce severe pain from a diagnosed disease, illness, or injury.
-For Members under the age of 21, Medi-Cal services include care that is medically necessary to fix or help relieve a physical or mental illness or condition.
-For more details on your covered services, call the Alliance Member Services Department at 1-510-747-4567 or toll-free at 1-877-932-2738 (TTY 1-800-735-2929 or 711).
+For members under the age of 21, Medi-Cal services include care that is medically necessary to fix or help relieve a physical or mental illness or condition.
+For more on your covered services, call the Alliance Member Services Department at 1-510-747-4567 or toll-free at 1-877-932-2738 (TTY 1-800-735-2929 or 711).

 Members under 21 years old get extra benefits and services.
-Read Chapter 5: Child and youth well care for more information.
+To learn more, read Chapter 5, "Child and youth well care."

-Some of the basic health benefits the Alliance offers are listed below.
-Benefits with a star () may need pre-approval.
+Some of the basic health benefits the Alliance offers are listed on the next page.
+Benefits with a star () need pre-approval (prior authorization).